Precision digital thermometer for professional kitchens and food safety.

 145˚ F for 15 seconds or more

-Raw meat products like beef, lamb, pork, and veal (steaks and chops), whole seafood like fish, and eggs (if served immediately), must be cooked at this temperature for at least 15 seconds or more.
+Raw meat products like beef, lamb, pork, and veal (steaks and chops), whole seafood like fish, and eggs (if served immediately) must be cooked to this temperature for at least 15 seconds.

 155˚ F or higher for 15 seconds or more, 150˚ F or higher for one minute, 145˚ F or above for three minutes

-Ground meat, ostrich meat, seafood, marinated, injected, or tenderized meats, and eggs, must be cooked at 155 degrees F.
+Ground meat, ostrich meat, seafood, marinated, injected, or tenderised meats, and eggs, must be cooked at 155 degrees F.

-Poultry products, stuffed pasta and meats, stuffing that includes meat, and dishes with previously cooked food must be cooked at 165 degrees F.
+Poultry products, stuffed pasta and meats, stuffing that includes meat, and dishes that include previously cooked food must be cooked to 165 degrees F.

 165˚ F or higher for 15 seconds or more